 Chambers is committed to providing a work environment in which all individuals, clients and the public are treated with dignity and respect.
 For further information, please see Chambers’ anti-harassment policy and Chambers’ grievance policy.

 Chambers is committed to encouraging and supporting members of Chambers following the birth or adoption of a child, and enabling them to continue to build successful practices.
-For further information, please see Chambers’ policy on parental leave, flexible working and career breaks for members and staff.
+For further information, please see Chambers’ policy on parental leave, flexible working and career breaks for members.

 Equality and diversity data